feature-engine/feature_engine/docs/user_guide/selection/SelectByInformationValue.rst

 SelectByInformationValue
 ========================

-:class:`SelectByInformationValue()` selects features based on whether the feature's information value is greater than the threshold passed by the user.
-The transformer is only compatible with categorical features.
+:class:`SelectByInformationValue()` selects features based on whether the feature's information value score is greater than the threshold passed by the user.
+Information value only applies to categorical features.

 Information value (IV) is used to assess a categorical feature's predictive power of a binary-class dependent variable.
 To derive a feature's IV, the weight of evidence (WoE) must first be calculated for each